 Doctor referral: If you have a specific health condition (such as diabetes, heart disease, obesity, kidney disease, etc) your doctor may refer you to see a dietitian in a hospital, community health centre, diabetes education centre/program, family health team or private practice.

 Diabetes Education Centre: If you have been diagnosed with diabetes or are at risk for diabetes, ask your doctor for a referral.
 Some diabetes education programs will also give you the option to make an appointment for yourself.

 Public Health Unit: Some public health units have dietitians that run nutrition programs for the community.
 Call your local public health unit to find out what services the dietitians offer in your area.

 Community Health Centre: Some community health centres have dietitians that provide counselling and run nutrition programs that don’t always need a doctor’s referral.
 Call EatRight Ontario at 1-877-510-510-2 for help finding a centre in your community.

-Private dietitians: Visit Find a Dietitian to search for a dietitian in your area, or call the toll free number of the Consulting Dietitians Network at 1-888-901-7776.
+Private dietitians: Visit Find a Dietitian to search for a dietitian in your area.
 Some insurance plans will cover the services of a private practice dietitian.

-OHIP will cover visits to Registered Dietitians in hospitals, community health centres, diabetes education centres or family health teams.
+OHIP will cover visits to Registered Dietitians in hospitals, community health centres, diabetes education centres/programs or family health teams.
 A doctor’s referral may be required.